mariodavid/mariodavid.github.io/about/index.md

 <div class="author-container">
       <img class="author-img" src="{{site.url}}/{{site.owner.avatar}}" alt="{{site.owner.name}}" />
       <div class="author-bio">
-Hi, i'm Mario David.
-The Author of "Road to CUBA and beyond".
+Hi, i'm Mario David, the Author of "Road to CUBA and beyond".
 In this blog i will write about my experience that i gather during my Journey of learning about the CUBA platform.
       </div>
 </div>